 The likelihood of a powerful quake in Norway

-Another significant earthquake in Norway is often talked about but this talk is right up there with similar theories about other natural disasters in the country.
+Another significant earthquake in Norway is often talked about but this talk is right up there with similar theories about other natural disasters in Norway.

 Such as, a rockslide from mountain Åkerneset in Geiranger fjord that could in turn cause a huge tsunami – just like the movie The Wave (Bølgen).
 Or that Pulpit Rock (Preikestolen) will collapse and slide into Lysefjord and cause a similar fate to those living nearby.